BrunoUmbelino21/biodiversity_ignorance_first_chapter/README.md

   # Folders
   .
 PRISMA_files: contains all documents guided our systematic review like, abstract checklist, manuscript checklist and diagram on .doc format.

+  . doc: a release from the manuscript explaining the key findings.
+This document is in .pdf format.

   . citations_files: contain one .xml file with all references/studies remain.